acp18ab/AQGD/README.md

 If you use this repository or build on this model, please cite:

-> Ahmad Bilal et al., *"Activity Quantification and Glucose Dynamics (AQGD): A Predictive Model for Type 1 Diabetes in Free-Living"*, The University of Manchester, 2025.
+> Ahmad Bilal et al., *"Activity-Driven Glucose Prediction (ADGP): A Data-Driven Model for Free-Living Type 1 Diabetes"*, The University of Manchester, 2025.

 ---